theodor-at-github/ci-milestone-project-1/README.md

 ### UI Features

 To give visitors more control and confidence using the site, a **top bar navigation** for the desktop view and a subtle animated modal view for the mobile view has been planned.
-As a personal goal I chose to code the **mobile navigation** with a [modal view](https://www.w3schools.com/cssref/tryit.asp?filename=trycss3_target_modal ) instead of using the predefined Bootstrap navigation to understand the possibilties and limitations of animation without JavaScript.
+As a personal goal I chose to code the **mobile navigation** with a [modal view](https://www.w3schools.com/cssref/tryit.asp?filename=trycss3_target_modal ) instead of using the predefined Bootstrap navigation to understand the possibilties and limitations of animation in CSS without JavaScript.

 Testing if content fits within the planned areas with Lorem Ipsum text: